 While it’s important not to make your employment break the main focus of your job application, you should always be honest about your circumstances if asked.

-Or, if your long employment gap is because your job search has lasted a lot longer than you’d hoped for, it’s okay to tell employers that you’ve been looking for work but simply haven’t come across the right opportunity yet.
+Or, if your employment gap is because your job search has lasted a lot longer than you’d hoped for, it’s okay to tell employers that you’ve been looking for work but simply haven’t come across the right opportunity yet.

-Try to keep your explanations as brief as possible – confidently let prospective employers know why you had a break from work, but don’t over-explain or give unnecessary details that could shift the focus away from your achievements.
+Try to keep your explanations as brief as possible – confidently let employers know why you had a break from work, but don’t over-explain or give unnecessary details that could shift the focus away from your achievements.

 It’s much better to be honest about your circumstances than to lie and be found lying, or to commit yourself to something that you may not be able to manage without support.
-Employers are human too and providing that you can confidently explain your situation and show them that you’re the right person for the job, they should be understanding.
+Employers are human too and, providing you can confidently explain your situation and show them that you’re the right person for the job, they should be understanding.

 If you need help structuring your cover letter, you may find it useful to download our template, which is specifically designed to help you explain CV gaps.